Al Hashimiyya: History

 The region around Hashimiyya has been settled since the Bronze Age, as evidenced by archeological excavations in nearby Pella and Abila.
 The Roman era saw increased settlement and population growth in the region as the Decapolis cities prospered.
 Though there is little archeological evidence of an ancient town on the site of modern Hashimiyya, the town contains an ancient olive grove known locally as Al Maisor (الميسر).
 Furthermore, the village's ancient name, Farah (فارة), may be derived from Viera, a Roman town located in the area.
-Evidence from pottery found in the area indicates that there was a settlement on the site of modern Hashimiyya during Mamluk/Ayyubid period.
+Evidence from pottery found in the area indicates that there was a settlement on the site of modern Hashimiyya during the Mamluk/Ayyubid period.

 During the Byzantine era the area around Hashimiyya was highly Christianized.
 Today, ruins from Byzantine churches are strewn throughout the Ajloun Governorate, most notably at Tell Mar Elias.
-Though Hashimiyya itself does not contain any churches the Haddad family of Christians still lives in the town.
+Although Hashimiyya itself does not contain any churches, the Haddad family of Christians still lives in the town.